 We then took our places and mats to begin the session.
 The teacher announced that she wasn’t the one we were meant to have and she had been asked to step in at the last minute.
 Still no red flags in my eyes.

 Then we moved on with the class.
 I think it was the longest Yoga class of my life.
 Only one of the other participants looked over and smiled at me, reassuring me to check I was ok.
 Most other class members even those I had spoken to at the earlier Pilates class now avoided my eye contact.
-At the end of the class the majority of people rushed off desperate to escape quickly, so they didn’t have to face speaking to me or dealing with any emotional heartache or perhaps they were worried I had some contagious “all my kids die” disease.
+At the end of the class the majority of people rushed off desperate to escape quickly, so they didn’t have to face speaking to me or dealing with any emotional heartache.
+Perhaps they were worried I had some contagious “all my kids die” disease.
 Maybe they are right?

 The one girl who had smiled at me earlier, came up saying how she was blown away by my strength and she just felt the need to give me a hug.
-The teacher then apologised for having put me in that position in the first place and said how brave she thought I was, that I had shared what happened so honestly with the group.
+The teacher then apologised for having put me in that position in the first place.
+She said how brave she thought I was, that I had shared what happened so honestly with the group.
 Then the tears came and I found myself crying all over the teacher and this poor girl who was 40 weeks pregnant and due to give birth anytime!

 When I got home I was so upset I wrote to the organisers to say how a class I was supposed to find relaxing had become super stressful and emotionally fraught.
 It certainly wasn’t the Zen experience I had hoped for!
 They apologised for the miscommunication with the stand in teacher and said they’d give me an extra session for free if I continued with the course.
 They reassured me all teachers would be briefed about my situation.